kristofvandam/vue-sails.io/README.md

   },
   sails: {
     user: {
-      method: 'get', // required
+      method: 'get',      // required, options are: get, post, put, delete
-      url:  '/user', // optional, defaults to '/' + [method name] (this case '/user')
+      url:  '/user',      // optional, defaults to '/' + [the object name] (this case '/user')
-      mutation: 'users', // optional, defaults to [method name], can be false to not create listener
+      mutation: 'users',  // optional, defaults to [the object name], can be false to not create a listener
-      remove: false, // optional, defaults to true, remove the listener when component is destroyed }
+      remove: false       // optional, defaults to true, remove the listener when component is destroyed }
   },
   data () {